Saturday, July 29, 2023

 Q9: Is DBCC SHRINKDATABASE applicable to all databases?

-Ans: Although DBCC SHRINKDATABASE may be used in the majority of databases, it is crucial to assess each database's unique requirements and usage patterns before using the command.
-Shrinkage may not have a substantial positive impact on some databases, and it may even have negative performance effects.
+Ans: Although DBCC SHRINKDATABASE may be used in most databases, it is crucial to assess each database's unique requirements and usage patterns before using the command.
+Shrinkage may not have a substantial positive impact on some databases, and it may even have adverse performance effects.

 Q10: Can I keep track of DBCC SHRINKDATABASE's progress?